Ursus americanus carlottae: Ecology

 Haida Gwaii black bears are the largest land mammal native to the archipelago, filling the role of top land predator in the area's ecosystem.

 Like other black bear subspecies, the bears of Haida Gwaii are omnivorous, often being observed foraging within intertidal zones.
 To better deal with the tough shells of shellfish such as crabs and mussels, some of their common food sources, the bears developed larger skulls and molars.
 Within the more inland portions of the islands, Haida Gwaii black bears will feed on vegetation such as ferns, nettles, horsetails and berries.

 The bears are considered a keystone species because of their transportation of salmon remains into the surrounding forests while feeding.

 Hibernation occurs during the winter, with female bears usually giving birth to between one and three cubs in January, whilst still hibernating.
 Cubs will stay with their mothers for around a year and a half, before moving off to independence.

 Cultural significance

-Haida Gwaii black bears are known as "taan" in the dialect of the indigenous Haida people, and feature prominently in their mythology.
+Haida Gwaii black bears are known as "taan" in the Haida language and feature prominently in Haida mythology.